mk-fg/fgtk/README.rst

 ssh-keyparse
 ''''''''''''

-Tool to extract raw private key string from ed25519 ssh keys.
+Python3 script to extract raw private key string from ed25519 ssh keys.

 Main purpose is easy backup of ssh private keys and derivation of new secrets from these for other purposes.